yhlam/jython-remote/README.md

     mvn install

-You will find jython-remote.jar under target directory
+jython-remote-server.jar and jython-remote-client.jar will be packaged under target directory

 Usage:
 ------